VLC could not open the mpga/mp4v/mp4a audio encoder

 Published by Nyau Wai Hoe - Updated on

-The “VLC could not open the mpga audio encoder” error might pop up when you’re trying to change video files with VLC media player.
-This problem isn’t just about audio files.
-It can also happen when you’re switching between video formats, like from MKV to MP4.
+When you try to convert video files using VLC Media Player, there is a common error message that you might see during the conversion: “VLC could not open the mpga audio encoder“.
+Although the error messages contain keywords like “audio encoder”, it doesn’t only affect audio files.
+It can also happen when you’re converting between different video formats, like from MKV to MP4.
 You might see this error with other encoders too, like mp4v, mp4a, h264, hevc, mp2v, mp1v, wmv2, div3, and mjpeg.

 VLC could not open the mpga audio encoder